keesey/phylopic-api-docs/README.md

 # PhyloPic API Documentation

 This project is for documenting the planned Application Programming Interface for the next version of [*PhyloPic*](http://phylopic.org).
+The primary file is [`openapi.yaml`](https://github.com/keesey/phylopic-api-docs/blob/master/openapi.yaml), which is written using the [OpenAPI Specification](https://swagger.io/specification/).

+## View online

+An HTML version of the documentation is currently being hosted [here](http://www.phylopic.org.s3-website-us-west-2.amazonaws.com/api/docs/2.0/).

 ## Getting started

-The primary file is [`openapi.yaml`](https://github.com/keesey/phylopic-api-docs/blob/master/openapi.yaml), which is written using the [OpenAPI Specification](https://swagger.io/specification/).

 ### Prerequisites